 Every year around tax season, people across the country look for ways to make filing federal tax returns and their state returns a little easier.
 There are so many laws impacting taxes, on top of different tax breaks offered, depending on your situation.

 To top it off, figuring out how to sift through your records and fill out tax forms can be time-consuming.
-For example, dealing with self-employment tax issues or investment income can be complex.

-However, it’s not perfect.
 This TurboTax review will cover both the pros and the cons of using TurboTax and the filing process you can expect when you use the online platform or the mobile app.

 In this review: